zestydevy/dinosaur-planet/README.md

 # Dinosaur Planet
-A WIP decompilation of Dinosaur Planet for the Nintendo 64, released by Forest of Illusion on Feb.
+A WIP decompilation of Dinosaur Planet for the Nintendo 64, as released by Forest of Illusion on Feb.
 20, 2021.

 <b>Note</b>: To use this repository, you must already have a ROM for the game.